JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 5. (Optional "sour pass") Add 10-15g room temp water, push it out with plunger in at around 1-2cm, down until top filter looks dry-ish, then take plunger out again and dump the resulting sour extraction
 6. (Optional) Drop in a metal filter to avoid the second filter from floating up (higher the temp, the more likely this will happen due to more CO2 release)
 7. Pour 150g of water, optionally using a long spoon/object to soften the water's fall even further
-8. Add plunger, and do a slow plunge, around 60-120s
+8. Add plunger, and do a slow plunge and stop when hitting "the hiss", around 60-120s

 ## Immersion technique